kameshnjobs/webapp/README.md

 WEBAPP
 --------

+Please use the webapp_ver_5_final.go to execute the webappalication.
+Its the lates version

 How to call the application in the browser
 ------------------------------------------
 35.196.250.124/healthcheck ----------->Through GET method Implements a basic health check, returning HTTP status code 200 and a blank page.